Looking for a 2 days in Madrid Spain itinerary? You’ve come to the right place!

 Madrid also has a hopping beer scene.
 The most famous beers are Cerveza Cibeles and Cervezas La Virgen.

 If you didn’t get your sunset view on day 1 because of jet lag, head to the Temple of Debod.
-This authentic Egyptian monument dates from the 4th century B.C.
-It’s located in West Park, the Cuatrel de la Montana Park, only 10 minutes from the royal palace.
+This authentic Egyptian monument dates from the 2nd century B.C.
+It’s located in West Park, the Cuatrel de la Montana Park.

 The shrine is dedicated to the goddess Isis.
 It was donated by the Egyptian government in 1968.
 At night, it’s lit up to beautiful effect, a pleasing contrast against steel skyscrapers.